ECOSYSTEMS LAB

 Shritha completed an awesome project on particulate matter effects on leaf health.

-Now: Shritha is moving to the University of North Carolina-Chapel HIll!
+Now: Undergraduate Student, University of North Carolina-Chapel Hill

 Katherina Kang, M.S.
 2020